tinacms/tina.io/content/docs/getting-started/edit-content.md

 We will use the `useForm` hook to [create the form](/docs/plugins/forms#creating-forms).

-Simply creating the form doesn't make it render in the sidebar, we also need to register it with the CMS.
-With the `usePlugin` hook, we'll [register the form](/docs/plugins/forms#registering-forms) so it renders in the sidebar.
+Simply creating the form doesn't make it render in the sidebar, we also need to [register it](/docs/plugins/forms#registering-forms) with the CMS.
+With the `usePlugin` hook, we'll register the form so it will be rendered in the sidebar.

 <!-- Todo provide explanation of why these are two steps -->